 The study size was small and the participation rate was low.
 The authors wondered if individuals conceived using ART were more likely to participate because they were more motivated to contribute than those who were not conceived using ART, or perhaps came from families that were more able to travel or otherwise manage the study logistics.
 Additionally, if the study indeed included individuals conceived using PGT, they were not clearly identified as a separate group.
 Therefore, it’s not possible to draw conclusions about how PGT itself may impact health during adulthood for individuals conceived this way.

 Bottom Line: Even with its limitations, the study is encouraging – in part because PGT requires IVF, defined as ART in this study.

 While this study has limitations in how it can be applied to parents using PGT today, it is still promising.
 There are natural concerns about the health of adults conceived using ART, even if many studies to date on the health implications of individuals conceived using ART, IVF, and PGT are fairly limited.
 But this study may be a sign that not all of these concerns are valid, at least in some circumstances.
 More study is needed to address specific ART techniques and health risks, and hopefully more study will come.

-Deepti is a highly skilled writer and editor with medical communications and marketing experience, which blends with her 20+ years of clinical acumen as a certified genetic counselor in the U.S. and Canada.
+Deepti is an independent consultant for Sharing Healthy Genes.
+She is a highly skilled writer and editor with medical communications and marketing experience, which blends with her 20+ years of clinical acumen as a certified genetic counselor in the U.S. and Canada.
 Deepti has an active consulting business and is an engaged member of the National Society of Genetic Counselors, most recently serving as a 2018-2020 Director at Large.
 In her downtime, you’ll find Deepti poring over cookbooks, facing down superhero quizzes from her sons, or writing about her family’s foodie gene on her blog.